DohanKim/HCI_TeamOldBoy/Report 1.md

 - She said she had difficulty in the past to adapt her travel mate’s spend level so she wanted to know how much money other people are willing to spend.
 - She said she had an experience that a guy supposed to meet her didn't show up and kept out of touch which made her really upset.
 ![empty_blog](./images/empty_blog.png)
-*Tried to find a candidate's personal references from blog but failed*
+*Tried to find a candidate's personal references from the blog but empty blog made it unsuccessful*

 ----------
 ### Needs